 Scar Cottage in Hoy is a recently renovated holiday cottage.
 High on the hill of Moor Fea, Scar is reachable by car and offers stunning views over the beautiful sandy Rackwick bay.

-Fitted with modern appliances, five people can sleep between two bedrooms, and enjoy a luxurious and exhilarating outdoor holiday!
+Fitted with modern appliances, Scar sleeps four people comfortably in two double bedrooms or five if the fold out bed is used.
+Come and enjoy a luxurious and exhilarating outdoor holiday!

 To find out more visit our Scar Cottage in Hoy page